JacquesCloete/sport/README.md

-cd ..   # or wherever you want to store the source code -- but NOT in the rl-safety-filters repo! git clone https://github.com/JacquesCloete/omnisafe.git cd omnisafe pip install -e .    # remember to have the conda environment activated before running this!
+cd ..   # or wherever you want to store the source code -- but NOT in the rl-safety-filters repo! git clone https://github.com/JacquesCloete/omnisafe.git cd omnisafe
+# Note: DO NOT interact with the conda-recipe in the omnisafe repo
+pip install -e .    # remember to have the conda environment activated before running this!
 ```